clp/learn_python/find_answers/README.rst

 2. The o/p data is saved at outdir/q_with_a.csv.

+3. One way to use the data: run the grade_each_answer.py program which uses the q_with_a.csv file.
+Read the question & answer and grade the answer.
+That grade is saved and available to compare with grades from other analysis tools.

-3. One way to use the data: open the file with LibreOffice Calc or other spreadsheet tool that can show the full content of each cell.
-Use that tool to mark records that are valuable, and worth more detailed analysis.
+   * Another way to examine the data: open the file with LibreOffice Calc or other spreadsheet tool that can show the full content of each cell.

 -------------